 The single quotes are added to allow sheet names with spaces, and the exclamation mark is a standard syntax for ranges that include a sheet name.
 The text "1:1048576" is a range that includes every row in the worksheet.

 After B7 is evaluated, and values are concatenated, the expression above returns:

-which is goes into the INDIRECT function as the 'ref_text' argument.
-INDIRECT then evaluates this text and returns a standard reference to every cell in Sheet1.
+which goes into the INDIRECT function as the 'ref_text' argument.
+INDIRECT evaluates this text and returns a standard reference to every cell in Sheet1.
 This goes into the COUNTIF function as the range.
 The criteria is provided as an absolute reference to C4 (locked so the formula can be copied down column C).

 COUNTIF then returns a count of all cells with a value equal to "mary", 25 in this case.

 Note: COUNTIF is not case-sensitive.

 Contains vs. Equals

 If you want to count all cells that contain the value in C4, instead of all cells equal to C4, you can add wildcards to the criteria like this:

 Now COUNTIF will count cells with the substring "John" anywhere in the cell.

 In general, it's not a good practice to specify a range that includes all worksheet cells.
 Doing so can cause performance problems, since the range includes millions and millions of cells.
 In this example, the problem is compounded, since the formula uses the INDIRECT function, which is a volatile function.
 Volatile functions recalculate on every worksheet change, so the impact on performance can be huge.